3LawsRobotics/3laws/docs/sources/getting_started.rst

 1. Installation
 ***************

-To start the installation of Supervisor on your system, open a terminal and run the following command:
+To install Supervisor on your system, open a terminal and run the following command:

 .. code-block:: bash

   bash <(curl https://raw.githubusercontent.com/3LawsRobotics/3laws/master/rdm/install.sh)

 This script will download a package from github and will begin the installation.Note that the package name starts with "lll-rdm".
-This represents 3Laws along with the products original name (Robot Diagnostics Module).
+The "lll" represents 3Laws.
+The product's original name was Robot Diagnostics Module.
 As the script proceeds it will try to determine your system's configuration so that the appropriate components are installed.
 The script will prompt you for help with configuration if it is unable to find your computer's ROS distribution or architecture.

 During the execution of the script, several questions will be asked:
 #.
 A request to confirm the desire to download the package.